-A helpful tip: If you’re not sure you’re brave enough to try the following dyes on your entire head of hair, save some from your next trim or cut off a few locks and test a small amount of natural dye first.
+First, if you’re not sure you’re brave enough to try the following dyes on your entire head of hair, save some from your next trim or cut off a few locks and test a small amount of natural dye first.

-Another helpful tip: Always rinse out your color with apple cider vinegar to help the color last longer.
+Next, always rinse out your color with apple cider vinegar to help the color last longer.
 Try rinsing with a vinegar/water solution, or mix one-tablespoon apple cider vinegar with about a cup of water in a spray bottle and apply after coloring hair—don’t rinse.

 7 Ingredients To Color Your Hair Naturally